mhetacc/DataMiningChallenges/RiceChallenge/Rice_report.md

 y.test <- y[test]
 ```

-Then, we use the built-in cross-validation function for ridge regression to compute the best possible $\lambda$, and calculate both best *MSE* and *RMSE*.
+We use the *glmnet* library, which takes care of the variable standardization for us, and allow us to use the built-in cross-validation function for ridge regression to compute the best possible $\lambda$.
+We then calculate *MSE* and *RMSE*.

 ```{r}
 library(glmnet)